varadrajsharma20/Demo-Code/README.md

 # Demo-Code
-It contains basic of HTML, CSS and JS
+It contains basic of HTML, CSS and JS.
+All basics are covered here.